KILTprotocol/kilt-node/pallets/pallet-bonded-coins/README.md

                            Signed operations are still necessary for some transcendental functions in the bonding curves.
                            Therefore, the input parameters are used to take unsigned parameters and translate them to the signed equivalent.
 - `Fungibles`: Implementation of creating and managing new bonded fungibles.
-- `CollateralCurrencies`: Implementation to withdraw and deposit collateral currencies.
+- `Collaterals`: Implementation to withdraw and deposit collateral currencies.

 ### Constants